nicolasdeffense/eo-toolbox/README.md

 - [jupyter lab](http://jupyter.org)

-4. Activate environment
+5. Activate **LBRAT2104**'s environment
 ```sh
 conda activate lbrat2104
 ```

-4. Download other libaries
+6. Download other libaries

-Some libraries can not be installed with `conda` and must be isntalled through `pip`
+> Some libraries can not be installed with `conda` and must be installed through `pip`

 For instance, to install [sentinelsat](https://sentinelsat.readthedocs.io/en/stable/index.html) you must launch this command :